docxology/ActiveInferAnts/README.md

 ## Key Features

-- Grounded in the theoretical principles of Active Inference and Free Energy Principles.
+- Grounded in Active Inference and Free Energy Principle.
-- Features a modular and extensible architecture, complete with support for parallel computing.
+- Features a modular and extensible architecture, complete with support for parallel computing and other features.
-- Includes comprehensive ant agent models equipped with sensory inputs, motor functions, and mechanisms for learning and adaptation (at the nestmate & colony levels).
+- Includes comprehensive multiscale ant agent models equipped with sensory inputs, motor functions, and mechanisms for learning and adaptation (at the nestmate & colony levels).
 - Offers detailed modeling of niches and environments for realistic nested simulations.
 - Enables analysis of emergent colony behaviors, including foraging, trail formation, and task allocation.
 - Provides validation tools and utilities for empirical data, facilitating mapping simulations to real-world ant species and back.